Project-OMOTES/simulator-core/doc/solver/solver.rst

 Solver architecture
 =========================
-To solve one time step of the simualtion the solver is used.
+To solve one time step of the simulation the solver is used.
 This solver is solving both the hydraulic and thermo dynamic equations.
 As unknown the following quantities are solved: